-It can also be extremely beneficial to look outside your own industry to get an even better sense of what’s actually happening in a larger landscape, and use that as your benchmark.
+All that being said, it can also be extremely beneficial to look outside your own industry to get an even better sense of what’s actually happening in a larger landscape and use that as your benchmark.
 For associations, this may mean looking outside your direct industry, or even taking a cue from the corporate world.

-We recently had the benefit of sitting in on a webinar sponsored by Training Magazine and presented by Dr. Allen Partridge, Senior eLearning Evangelist with Adobe: Trends in Training and Learning Management.
-The session was a compilation of data from a several different surveys of corporate continuing education professionals to identify trends and compare them to what these professionals are actually doing in practice.
-The webinar focused on concepts that are also prevalent topics of conversations within association as well, including the rise of mobile learning; gamification; video and micro-learning; and learner engagement.
+We recently had the benefit of sitting in on a webinar sponsored by Training Magazine and presented by Dr. Allen Partridge, Senior eLearning Evangelist with Adobe.
+In his session, Trends in Training and Learning Management, he reviewed a compilation of data from several different surveys of corporate continuing education professionals to identify learning trends and compare them to what these professionals are actually doing in practice.
+The webinar focused on concepts that are also prevalent topics of conversations within associations as well, including the rise of mobile learning, gamification, video, micro-learning, and learner engagement.

-Turns out, while new ways to deliver learning are topics of frequent discussion, in practice, corporations aren’t any further along than associations.
+It turns out, while new ways to deliver learning are topics of frequent discussion, in practice, corporations aren’t any further along than associations.
 And, many of the tried-and-true methods of course delivery are still just as popular today.
-Here are four of the trends highlighted in the webinar.
+Here are four of the learning trends highlighted in the webinar.

 Instructor-Led Training & Printed Course Materials

 Despite the rise of virtual learning options, one survey revealed that 4 out of 5 respondents deliver training through in-person presentations—a trend that has remained consistent over the past the past ten years.
 The reason: when learning is a conversation, engagement and retention are higher.
 Additionally, nearly three quarters of survey takers said they use print materials to deliver their training, whereas only ten percent offer mobile and tablet-based materials.